Lawrence Livermore National Laboratory

 AML's mutually beneficial partnership strategy is driven by a concept known as Spin-Out/Spin-In.
 Technology developed at the AML “spins-out” for commercial application and development, while also offering the opportunity for LLNL to “spin-in” commercially developed products or processes.
 The process also works in the other direction: The commercial partner’s technology is enhanced with LLNL advancements and expertise, after which it is adapted to the partner’s products.

-For more information, please visit the AML website, or contact:
+For more information, please visit the AML website.

 The Center for Accelerator Mass Spectrometry (CAMS) is a signature facility of LLNL that uses diverse analytical techniques and state of the art instrumentation, to develop and apply unique, ultra-sensitive isotope ratio measurement and ion beam analytical techniques to address a broad spectrum of scientific needs important to the Laboratory and the nation.
 CAMS hosts a 10-MV FN tandem Van de Graaff accelerator, a NEC 1-MV tandem accelerator and a soon to be commissioned 250KV single stage AMS deck to perform up to 25,000 AMS measurement per year, as well as a NEC 1.7-MV tandem accelerator for ion beam analysis and microscopy.
 CAMS activities have broad ranging scientific impact while contributing to LLNL mission needs.